An apple galette that’s easy enough for a weeknight and rustically beautiful enough for a holiday table.

 Fold the crust up over the filling.

-Pour melted butter over the whole Galette.
+Pour melted butter over the whole galette.

-Bake the Apple Galette as you would a pie, and serve it with fresh Raw Cream Vanilla Bean Ice Cream.
+Bake the apple galette as you would a pie, and serve it with fresh Raw Cream Vanilla Bean Ice Cream.

-Pastry Crust For Every Occasion and Taste
+Pastry Crust for Every Occasion and Taste

-Peel, core and slice your apples.
+- Peel, core, and slice your apples.
 Put the sliced apples into a large bowl.

-Add the coconut sugar and spices and toss them well.
+- Add the coconut sugar and spices and toss them well.

-Preheat your oven to 350°.
+- Preheat your oven to 350°F.

-Have your pastry crust at room temperature.
+- Have your pastry crust at room temperature.
 Cut two squares of parchment paper.
 Dust one lightly with sprouted flour and pat out the pastry dough on top into a disk.
 Dust the top of the dough with flour.
-Cover the dough with the other sheet or parchment and use a rolling pin to roll it into a large circle about 1/4 inch thick.
+Cover the dough with the other sheet of parchment and use a rolling pin to roll it into a large circle about 1/4 inch thick.

-Remove the top parchment and add the apples to the center of the dough.
+- Remove the top parchment and add the apples to the center of the dough.
 Make sure they are in an equal layer that stops about 1 inch from the edges of the crust.

-Melt the butter and pour it over the apples.
+- Melt the butter and pour it over the apples.

-Slide the bottom parchment with the prepared galette on it onto a baking sheet or baking stone.
+- Slide the bottom parchment with the prepared galette on it onto a baking sheet or baking stone.

-Remove the galette from the oven and let it cool at room temperature before serving.
+- Remove the galette from the oven and let it cool at room temperature before serving.

 Want To Learn Everything About Sourdough?

-Start with this free guide,
+Start with this free guide: